CrestfallenLARP/cfldangerden/content/en/event_overview/ledgers/dwarf/_index.md

     sell:
       quantity: 1
       price: 5
-  - name: Common Spellbook
+  - name: Basic Lock
     buy:
       price: 2
     sell:
-      quantity: 1
+      quantity: 2
       price: 5
-  - name: Common Incense
+  - name: Basic Barricade
     buy:
       price: 2
     sell:
-      quantity: 1
+      quantity: 2
       price: 5
+# Basic Resource - 5 Available for 3 leaves each, buy for 2 leaves
+# Common Forging Resources - 5 Available for 7 leaves, buy for 4 leaves
+# Common Alchemy Resources - None Available, buy for 4 leaves
+# Common Enchanting Resources - None Available, buy for 4 leaves
+# Rare Resources - None Available, buy for 8 leaves

+# Common One Handed Weapon - 2 Available for 8 leaves each, buy for 6 leaves
+# Common Two Handed Weapon - 2 Available for 8 leaves each, buy for 6 leaves
+# Dwarven Ale - 2 Available for 20 leaves each, buy for 15 leaves
+# Common Shield - 2 Available for 8 leaves each, buy for 6 leaves
 ---

-Dwarf Goods List
-Basic Resource - 5 Available for 3 leaves each, buy for 2 leaves
-Common Forging Resources - 5 Available for 7 leaves, buy for 4 leaves
-Common Alchemy Resources - None Available, buy for 4 leaves Common Enchanting Resources - None Available, buy for 4 leaves Rare Resources - None Available, buy for 8 leaves Common One Handed Weapon - 2 Available for 8 leaves each, buy for 6 leaves Common Two Handed Weapon - 2 Available for 8 leaves each, buy for 6 leaves Dwarven Ale - 2 Available for 20 leaves each, buy for 15 leaves Common Shield - 2 Available for 8 leaves each, buy for 6 leaves Basic Lock - 2 Available for 5 leaves each, buy for 2 leaves Basic Barricade - 2 Available for 5 leaves each, buy for 2 leaves